Cloudxtreme/emulator/README.md

 # Roluan Emulator
 Emulator for ternary computer written in c#

-We are mocnit to .Net Core
+We are rewriting the code using the .Net Core